-Valuations are made on the assumption that BLKB will continue as a going concern.
-The financial statements are therefore prepared on a going-concern basis.
+Valuations are made on the assumption that the Group and the Group companies will continue as a going concern The financial statements are therefore prepared on a going-concern basis.

-Assets are recognised as such if, as a result of past events, they may be freely disposed of, a cash inflow is probably and their value can be reliably estimated.
+Assets are recognised as such if, as a result of past events, they may be freely disposed of, a cash inflow is probable and their value can be reliably estimated.
 If no reliable estimate of the value of an asset can be made, it is considered to be a contingent asset and is disclosed in table 28 "Breakdown and explanations of contingent assets and liabilities".
 Liabilities are recognised as such if they have arisen as a result of past events, a cash outflow is probable and their magnitude can be reliably estimated.
 If no reliable estimate of the value of a liability can be made, it is considered to be a contingent liability and is disclosed in table 28 "Breakdown and explanations of contingent assets and liabilities".
 As a rule, assets are recognised in the balance sheet at acquisition cost less depreciation, amortisation or value adjustments, and liabilities at their nominal value, unless the following accounting and valuation principles for specific items require otherwise.
-The individual items under a particular balance-sheet heading are individually valued provided they are significant and are not usually grouped together for valuation purposes due to their homogeneity.
-Participations, tangible fixed assets and intangible assets are always individually valued.
+Assets, liabilities and off-balance sheet transactions are generally valued individually provided they are significant and are not usually grouped together for valuation purposes due to their homogeneity.
+Participations, tangible fixed assets and intangible assets are always valued individually.

-As a matter of principle, there is no netting of assets and liabilities.
+As a rule, there is no offsetting of assets and liabilities or of expenses and income.
 Receivables and payables are offset only in the following cases:

-- Receivables and payables are offset if they arise from similar transactions with the same counterparty, in the same currency and with the same or earlier claim due date, and cannot give rise to any counterparty risks. - Positive and negative changes in book value with no effect on net income are offset in the compensation account. - Positive and negative replacement values of derivative financial instruments vis-a-vis the same counterparty, together with cash deposited as collateral, are netted if there are recognised, legally enforceable netting agreements. - The balance of own bonds and cash bonds is netted with the relevant liability item. - Value adjustments are deducted from the corresponding asset item. - Sub-participations in loans issued as the lead bank are offset against the principal claim.
+- Receivables and payables are offset if they arise from similar transactions with the same counterparty, in the same currency and with the same or earlier claim due date, and cannot give rise to any counterparty risks. - Positive and negative changes in book value with no effect on net income are offset in the compensation account. - Positive and negative replacement values of derivative financial instruments from transactions with the same counterparty, including the associated cash holdings deposited as collateral, are netted if there are recognised, legally enforceable netting agreements with the counterparty concerned. - Holdings of own bonds and cash bonds are offset against the corresponding liability item.

+- Value adjustments are deducted from the corresponding asset item - Sub-participations in loans issued as the lead bank are offset against the principal claim. - Receivables and payables in respect of fully consolidated Group companies are offset as part of consolidation.